Rabbi Akiva and the Ancient Synagogue at Caesarea

 The great Rabbi was flayed to death.

-Since the Romans were prone to spectacle, especially when they could use the spectacle to intimidate their enemies, I imagine Rabbi Akiva was tortured in public at the hippodrome in Caesarea. (above photo).
+The Romans were prone to spectacle, especially when they could use the spectacle to intimidate their enemies.
+So I imagine Rabbi Akiva was tortured in public at the hippodrome in Caesarea.

 0 Comments